quii/learn-go-with-tests/pointers-and-errors.md

 ./wallet_test.go:11:15: wallet.Balance undefined (type Wallet has no field or method Balance)
 ```

-As expected, we need to define these methods to make the test pass.
+We need to define these methods.

 Remember to only do enough to make the tests run.
 We need to make sure our test fails correctly with a clear error message.